 The English-Speaking Union National Shakespeare Competition assists high school teachers across the country with their Shakespeare and language arts curriculum.
 Through the competition, students are encouraged to develop their communication skills and an appreciation of the power of language and literature.

-Registration (until December 20, 2013): To sign-up your school, please complete and return the 2014 NYC School Participation Form to email@example.com.
+Registration (until January 15, 2017): To sign-up your school, please complete the 2017 School Participation Form.
 Early submissions are encouraged.
 Note: If you need an extension on the deadline, please notify us.

-School Competition (by February 3, 2014): All students must select, memorize and perform a monologue from the 2014 Monologues Packet (below).
+School Competition (tentatively by February 8, 2017): All students must select, memorize and perform a monologue from the 2017 Monologues Packet.
 No other monologue selections will be considered for this year's competition.
-School competitions should be completed absolutely no later than February 3, 2014.
+School competitions should be completed absolutely no later than February 8, 2017.

-Branch Competition (starting February 11, 2014): Students are expected to present a sonnet (in addition to their monologue).
+Branch/Community Competition (March 10, 2017): The winner of your school competition must present a sonnet (in addition to their monologue).
 Students can select any sonnet from Shakespeare's 154 sonnet cycle.
-Students can review the 2014 Sonnets Packet (below) for suggestions.
+Suggestions can be found in the 2017 Sonnets Packet.

 The ESU celebrates English as a shared language to foster global understanding and good will by providing educational and cultural opportunities for students, educators, and members.

 To find out more about our programs click here.